filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/multisig/index.md

 - `struct` ProposeReturn
   - `int64` TxnID - the ID of the proposed transaction.
   - `bool` Applied - if the transaction was applied as proposed or not?
-  - `uint31` Code - the exit code of the transaction, if Applied is false this field should be ignored.
+  - `uint31` Code - the exit code of the transaction.
+If `Applied` is `false` this field can be ignored.
-  - `bytes` Ret - the return value of the transaction, if Applied is false this field should be ignored.
+  - `bytes` Ret - the return value of the transaction.
+If `Applied` is `false` this field can be ignored.

 ## Approve